Imrauviel/CV-StyleTransfer/README.md

 Pickle file for each model weight over 300 MB.

 Only hyperparameter thet we use, it is layer after which we make switch, and we choose the one with most satysfing results.

+## Models

+We used StyleGAN2 and all models in this project are some variant of this models.
+In total we used something like 5 diffrent pretrain gans, and we created countless models due to blending models, however only few of them are what's so over visualy satysfing.
+In notebooks we give links to 6 of them.

 ## Used tools